This section was written by Leandro Cabo from rhcplivearchive.com

 Big Takeover is a Bad Brains cover.
 Around April/May of 1990, John played another Bad Brains cover (“Sailin’ On”) in a similar acoustic style in a fan-club interview, that can be heard here.
 It’s possible that the cover heard on the album was recorded at around the same time.

-The unknown song, Running Away Into You, Untitled #2 (with a poem read on top of it) and Untitled #3 were featured on the short movie Stuff, filmed at his house well over a year and a half before the album was released.
-In fact, it was Johnny Depp and Gibby Haynes, who made the movie, the ones who first encouraged John to release his solo music.
+An extended Untitled #5 cut, Running Away Into You, Untitled #2 (with a poem read on top of it) and Untitled #3 were featured well over a year and a half before the album was released on the short movie Stuff, filmed by Johnny Depp and Gibby Haynes at John’s house.
+In fact, it was them who first encouraged John to release his solo music.

-The fan-titled Turn Around in a Circle, performed live a few times, was also recorded during these sessions and it’s believed to appear on a very early advance copy of the album, as a few seconds can be heard during the VPRO 1994 documentary at 01:10:08.
+The fan-titled Turn Around in a Circle, performed live a few times, it’s also believed to have been recorded during these sessions and could have appeared on very early advance copy of the album, as a few seconds can be heard during the VPRO 1994 documentary at 01:10:08.
 The album wouldn’t be released for another seven months after the interview took place, but an advance copy from American Recordings dated March 8, 1994 can be seen on one of the shots at John’s CD collection, that he probably gave to Bram Van Splunteren, as bits of other songs were also featured.
-It’s likely more songs were also recorded during this period, but master tapes are now lost.

 Dates: April - May 1991